super-ultra/UltraDrawerView/README.md

 ![Example](Example/example.gif)

-To run the example project, clone the repo and run `pod install` from the Example directory first.
+To run the example project, clone the repo and run `bundle exec pod install` from the Example directory first.

 ## Installation